aantipov/moiva-blog/content/post/2021-04-07-april-update.md

 That information comes from Moiva's [Catalog](https://github.com/aantipov/moiva-catalog).

-My idea was that the Catalog might be useful to users on its own and it is worth of exposing it.
+My idea was that the Catalog might be useful to users on its own and it is worth exposing it.

-So I created a [Catalog](https://moiva.io/catalog) page which lists all the libraries grouped into categories.
+So I created a [Catalog](https://moiva.io/catalog) page that lists all the libraries grouped into categories.

 ![a screenshot of the new Moiva's Catalog page](/blog/images/2021-04-update/catalog.png)

 ## New GitHub/NPM switch control
-Back in February, when I announced the possibility of searching for, evaluating and comparing of any GitHub projects, I made GitHub a default Moiva's search.
+Back in February, when I announced the possibility of searching for, evaluating, and comparing any GitHub projects, I made GitHub a default Moiva search.

 ![a screenshot of the new Moiva's Catalog page](/blog/images/2021-04-update/npm-search-hint.png)